dholzmueller/bmdal_reg/README.md

 # Deep Batch Active Learning for Regression
 [![Identifier](https://img.shields.io/badge/doi-10.18419%2Fdarus--807-d45815.svg)](https://doi.org/10.18419/darus-3110)

 This repository contains code accompanying our paper ["A Framework and Benchmark for Deep Batch Active Learning for Regression"](https://arxiv.org/abs/2203.09410).
-It can be used to apply various pool-based Batch Mode Deep Active Learning (BMDAL) algorithms for regression to custom networks or to compare BMDAL algorithms using our benchmark.
+It can be used for the following purposes:
+- Apply various pool-based Batch Mode Deep Active Learning (BMDAL) algorithms for regression to custom neural networks (NNs) or kernel methods
+- Use our NN for tabular regression through a simple scikit-learn style interface
+- Download large tabular regression data sets from our benchmark
+- Compare BMDAL algorithms using our benchmark

+If you use this code for research purposes, plese cite [our paper](https://arxiv.org/abs/2203.09410).

 ## Versions